Braille: Writing braille

 Using a computer or other electronic device, Braille may be produced with a braille embosser (printer) or a refreshable braille display (screen).

 Eight-dot braille

 Braille has been extended to an 8-dot code, particularly for use with braille embossers and refreshable braille displays.
 In 8-dot braille the additional dots are added at the bottom of the cell, giving a matrix 4 dots high by 2 dots wide.
 The additional dots are given the numbers 7 (for the lower-left dot) and 8 (for the lower-right dot).
-Eight-dot braille has the advantages that the case of an individual letter is directly coded in the cell containing the letter and that all the printable ASCII characters can be represented in a single cell.
+Eight-dot braille has the advantages that the casing of each letter is coded in the cell and that every printable ASCII character can be encoded in a single cell.
 All 256 (28) possible combinations of 8 dots are encoded by the Unicode standard.
 Braille with six dots is frequently stored as Braille ASCII.

 Letters

 The first 25 braille letters, up through the first half of the 3rd decade, transcribe a–z (skipping w).
 In English Braille, the rest of that decade is rounded out with the ligatures and, for, of, the, and with.
 Omitting dot 3 from these forms the 4th decade, the ligatures ch, gh, sh, th, wh, ed, er, ou, ow and the letter w.